-African Safari in Tanzania & Beautiful beaches of Zanzibar
+African Safari in Tanzania & the Beautiful beaches of Zanzibar

 Tanzania is a country in Eastern Africa within the African Great Lakes region.
 Parts of the country are in Southern Africa and is one of the most beautiful places to visit, while you can get the chance to watch a wide variety of the wildest animals from a few meters distance.

-Tanzania - an African country tempting with beautiful white beaches, exotic nature, wild animals and the richness of regional culture and customs.
+Exotic nature, wild animals, and the richness of regional culture and customs.

 OFFICIAL NAME: United Republic of Tanzania